Cheryl Cox: Career

 She worked for 30 years as a teacher, principal, and administrator in the Chula Vista Elementary School District; she was also an assistant professor at National University, before being elected to the Chula Vista Elementary School District Board of Trustees in 2000.

 Cox served as a member of the City of Chula Vista Charter Review Commission, Nature Center Board of Trustees and the President of the Sharp Chula Vista Medical Center Board of Directors.
 Her membership of the Chula Vista Charter Review Commission began in 2002.
 Her membership of the Chula Vista Medical Center Board of Directors lasted nine years, and included a stint as its president.

 Cox also served on Chula Vista's Ad Hoc Committee for Campaign Finance Reform, which made revisions to clarifications to the city's campaign finance regulations which were adopted by its city council.
 From 2003 through 2005, Cox was an inaugural member of an independent ten-member Urban Development Committee which created a recommended plan of how the city could productively use redevelopment to its advantage, submitting its plan to the Chula Vista City Council in 2005.

 Mayoralty

 Election

 Cox, a Republican, was elected the 39th mayor of Chula Vista, the second largest city in San Diego County, in November 2006 in a runoff vote against incumbent mayor Steve Padilla.
-In the June 2006 primary election, she received 40.5% of the vote, against 30.8% for incumbent mayor Steve Padilla, and 24.8% for Councilman Steve Castaneda.
+In the June 2006 primary election, she received 40.5% of the vote, against 30.8% for incumbent mayor Steve Padilla, and 24.8% for Councilmember Steve Castaneda.
 With no candidate securing a majority of the vote, the top two finishers, Cox and Padilla, advanced to a runoff, which Cox won.

 In the election, Cox received endorsements from the Deputy Sheriffs' Association of San Diego County, Lincoln Club of San Diego, and San Diego County Apartment Association.
 In addition to these organizations she was endorsed by several Republican politicians, including her husband Greg Cox, Shirley Horton, Darrell Issa, George Plescia, Mark Wyland.